7sg/hero1/README.md

   For example:
 ● I want to retrieve the activity of abc@hero1.com from 1-1-2018 on the environment “production” on the component “inventory” that contains the text “error”

-# What would i test and how?

-I will test all the function which are part of business logic.
-For example, i will test service layer, repository layer and domain layer.
-Because these are the layers which will change frequently in future.
-Each `.go` file in these layer will have file with suffix `_test.go`.
-Every test file is intended to test the functions of source code file.
-I have created `_test.go` files with empty test functions in these layers.
-I will use table driven test, where every test function will have list of test cases, and that can be run in a for loop.

-# Repository layer test
-Since our test required interaction with db, we can start a mongo db instance in docker-compose, then run the tests on top of it. all the steps can be automated in a script file or make file.
-I do not prefer mocking of db calls here, because that will not give me confidence whether the library/integration i have done with db is correct or not.

-# Service layer test
-Same goes for service layer test as well, i will first start db, then run all test cases of service layer.
-I will test all the positive and negative cases.
-In idle case every line of code should be covered.

-# Additional test(API tests)
-Go provides framework to test each rest endpoints of the services, i will prefer to write these as well after above tests.
-We can start all dependencies first, which is only db in our case, in a container.

-# Thoughts on future extension of service/logic
-In case business logic become complex
-   - If it is related to event(single responsibility), then i will add functions in event package,
-   - otherwise i will create new services and repository, which will have its own packages.

-Future business logic addition will grow domain, service and repository layers.
-   - I will identify new storage level entities, and create respective domain , repositories and services in respective packages.

-# Thoughts on managing huge number of activities

-Currently we are fetching the events from db, with out any caching.
-### Scaling the read traffic
-1. Currenlty i am using pattern match to do text search.
-Instead of this we can create text index on `message` field, which can support text search. and it is more efficient then pattern match.

-2. we can cached some data with respective filers and ttl, with the assumption that client might get stale data for sometime. once the ttl has been passed, on new request call be made to db and new set of events will be fetched and updated in cache. something like redis will work here.

-3. Read from the slaves of mongodb, but there might be some lag with master.

-### Scaling the write traffic
-1. Using the multi-masters approach, we can scale the write traffic.
-Like we can have many masters which is responsilbe for some part of the data(Sharding). and each master node will have its own set of replicas.

-2. Async write, with the assumption that we can show the updated data after sometime, but not immediately.
-   In this case, we can use a message bus(something like kafka). we first write the event to bus and then asyncronsly write the events to db from bus.

 # How to run this service
 This service supports both `GRPC` and `HTTP` servers.